JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions.md

 #### Testing the Plugin

-> Please note that running the test requires setting system property `idea.home.path` in the `test` task configuration of the Gradle build script.
+> Note that running the test requires setting system property `idea.home.path` in the `test` task configuration of the Gradle build script.
 >
 {style="note"}